Ernest Hart (medical journalist)

-Ernest Abraham Hart (26 June 1835 – 7 January 1898) was an English medical journalist.
+Ernest Abraham Hart (26 June 1835 – 7 January 1898) was an English surgeon and medical journalist.
 He was the editor of The British Medical Journal.

 Biography

 Hart was born in London, the son of a Jewish dentist.
-He was educated at the City of London school, and became a student at St George's hospital.
+He was educated at the City of London School, and became a student at St George's Hospital.
 In 1856, he became a member of the Royal College of Surgeons, making a specialty of diseases of the eye.
-He was appointed ophthalmic surgeon at St Mary's hospital at the age of 28, and occupied various other posts, introducing into ophthalmic practice some modifications since widely adopted.
-His name, too, is associated with a method of treating popliteal aneurism, which he was the first to use in Great Britain.
+He was appointed ophthalmic surgeon at St Mary's Hospital, London at the age of 28, and occupied various other posts, introducing into ophthalmic practice some modifications since widely adopted.
+His name, too, is associated with a method of treating popliteal aneurysm, which he was the first to use in Great Britain.

-His real life-work, however, was as a medical journalist, beginning with the Lancet in 1857.
+His real-life work, however, was as a medical journalist, beginning with the Lancet in 1857.
 He was appointed editor of the British Medical Journal on 11 August 1866.
-During this time, the British Medical Journals harsh criticism of Isaac Baker Brown lead to the complete destruction of Brown's career.
+During this time, the British Medical Journals harsh criticism of Isaac Baker Brown led to the destruction of Brown's career.
 As editor, Hart can be held accountable in part for this (as can the editor before him, William Orlando Markham).
 His campaigning editorials could be vicious.
 They were usually sententious and often self-congratulatory.

-On 22 November 1866 Hart was appointed as a poorlaw inspector as his colleague William Orlando Markham rejected the position.
-He took a leading part in the exposures which led to the inquiry into the state of London work-house infirmaries, and to the reform of the treatment of sick poor throughout England, and the Infant Life Protection Act of 1872, aimed at the evils of baby farming, was largely due to his efforts.
+On 22 November 1866, Hart was appointed as a poor law inspector, as his colleague William Orlando Markham rejected the position.
+He took a leading part in the exposures which led to the inquiry into the state of London work-house infirmaries, and to the reform of the treatment of sick poor throughout England, and the Infant Life Protection Act 1872 (35 & 36 Vict. c.
+38), aimed at the evils of baby farming, was largely due to his efforts.
 The record of his public work covers nearly the whole field of sanitary legislation during the last thirty years of his life.

-He had a hand in the amendments of the Public Health and of the Medical Acts, always promoting the medical profession above others in the public health field; in the measures relating to notification of infectious disease, to vaccination, to the registration of plumbers; in the improvement of factory legislation; in the remedy of legitimate grievances of Army and Navy medical officers; in the removal of abuses and deficiencies in crowded barrack schools; in denouncing the sanitary shortcomings of the Indian government, particularly in regard to the prevention of cholera.
+He had a hand in the amendments of the Public Health and of the Medical Acts, always promoting the medical profession above others in the public health field; in the measures relating to notification of infectious disease, to vaccination, to the registration of plumbers; in the improvement of factory legislation; in the remedy of legitimate grievances of Army and Navy medical officers; in the removal of abuses and deficiencies in crowded barrack schools; in denouncing the sanitary shortcomings of the Indian government, particularly regarding the prevention of cholera.